 - Level 4 - Introductory, No background required

 - Level 5 - Sophomore and Junior level.
-Will need some background, plus satisfy relevant pre-requisites
+Must satisfy relevant pre-requisites

 Study Abroad students should enroll for courses according to the following guidelines:

-- Autumn or Spring Semester students should take a total of 60 Westminster credits, or 16 U.S. credits.
+- Autumn or Spring Semester students will take 3 or 4 courses for 60-80 Westminster credits, or the equivalent of 15-20 U.S. credits.

-- Academic Year students should choose a total of 32 U.S. credits for the academic year.
+- Academic Year students will take 6-8 courses for 120-160 Westminster credits, or the equivalent of 30-40 U.S. credits for the academic year.

-- Individual courses may be offered at 15 credits or 30 credits.
+- Individual courses may be offered at 20 or 40 Westminster credits.

 The University of Westminster pre-registers you in the classes you select with your application.

-- You will not know your course schedule prior to arrival.
-You will have the chance to change your courses upon arrival during your individual registration appointment.
+- You will have the chance to change your courses upon arrival during your individual registration appointment.

 Harrow College of Design, Creative and Digital Industries